Tetration-Lab/turing-zero/README.md

 ##### Circuit

 - The way to run circuit is similar to Turing Zero above since we also use Noir here.
-- Here, our witness example is to simulate when a user deposits fund.
+- Here, our witness example is simulating a P2P Lending!

 #### Additional Info